CA-MA-VCM/VCMsCabinet/content/Dangers/Amberman.md

 - Slamming two people against each other
 - Improvised weapons (such as lantern posts)

-It is also incredibly attracted to candy, often even prioritizing it *above* people.
-This also means sweet smells can lure it out, so beware.
+It is also seems to absolutely love candy, often even prioritizing it *above* people.
+This means sweet smells can lure it out, so beware.

 It ==hates== flashing lights.
 Under no circumstance should you use flash photography.